Skip to content

 • Error Handling: Implement more sophisticated error handling and meaningful error messages by adopting OpenTelemetry.

-By combining BigConfig, Rame, and Pedestal, we’ve built a foundation for a custom EKS-like API in Clojure.
+By combining BigConfig, Rama, and Pedestal, we’ve built a foundation for a in-house EKS-like API in Clojure.
 This approach provides a high degree of control, flexibility, and the ability to tailor your infrastructure management precisely to your needs.
 This project serves as an excellent starting point for exploring the potential of building custom cloud-native services with Clojure.

 Would you like to have a follow-up on this topic?
 What are your thoughts?
 I’d love to hear your experiences.